 Spot what hindered them to convey the idea correctly.

-5. Make notes.
+5. Make notes

-Grab a pencil and use it wherever you catch vivid expression, thrilling plot twist or something that inspires you.
+Grab a pencil and use it wherever you catch vivid expression, thrilling plot twist, or something that inspires you.

-Write a brief retelling of every chapter, describe your feelings, compare your expectations and the reality.
+Write a brief retelling of every chapter, describe your feelings, compare your expectations, and the reality.

 This way, you won’t forget the plot of the novel as well as your reaction to it and would use the connection of these elements to create your own book.

-6. Read different books (including bad ones).
+6. Read different books (including bad ones)